 Take malware and ransomware.
 Does Google Drive protect your files from these malicious viruses?

 Nope.
-Even if your files are stored on the Google Drive cloud, your data could be infected.
-Only a third-party software like CloudAlly can protect your Google Drive files from corruption or ransom.
+Even if your files are stored on the Google cloud, your data could be infected.
+Only a third-party software like CloudAlly can protect your Google files from corruption or ransom.

 But, you might think, at least Google Drive will be around forever, right?

 Right now, though, take a breath.
-Google Drive is still accessible to all users through browsers on all devices, but this replacement demonstrates Google doesn’t love Google Drive enough that they’ll never change or replace it.
-Google Drive may not be around forever, and while Google Drive will likely not shut down without notice, it still makes sense to have a third-party software like CloudAlly to back up all your data.
+He is still accessible to all users through browsers on all devices, but this replacement demonstrates Google doesn’t love he enough that they’ll never change or replace it.
+Google Drive may not be around forever, and while he will likely not shut down without notice, it still makes sense to have a third-party software like CloudAlly to back up all your data.

 CloudAlly’s G Suite/Google Apps Backup